Reliability is the foundation of successful startups.

 When evaluating monitoring solutions for your DevOps workflow, consider these factors:

-3. Alert quality: Does it minimize false positives while catching real issues?
+Alert quality Does it minimize false positives while catching real issues?
+Constant noise, missed incidents Configurable thresholds, confirmation checks

-4. Integration: Does it work with your existing tools and communication channels?
+Integration Does it work with existing tools and communication channels?
+Proprietary, limited APIs Webhooks, API access, popular integrations

-5. Maintenance overhead: How much time will your team spend maintaining the solution?
+Maintenance overhead How much time will your team spend maintaining it?
+Requires dedicated engineer, frequent troubleshooting Minimal setup, automatic updates, managed service

-6. Scalability: Will it grow with your needs without becoming prohibitively expensive?
+Scalability Will it grow with your needs without becoming expensive?
+Sharp price jumps, per-check pricing Reasonable pricing tiers, volume discounts

 For most startups, the ideal solution combines comprehensive coverage with minimal maintenance overhead.